Graduate Interdisciplinary Specialization in Aging

 - 9 out of the 14 credit hours must be taken outside the student's major program, and must involve two or more graduate programs outside the student's home program.
 A grade of B or better (or S when applicable) is required for each course comprising the specialization.

 - Hours earned under the quarter system will be equated to semester values to calculate requirements for completing the program.

-- The Office of Geriatrics and Gerontology and the Coordinating Committee have made a commitment that the semester conversion will not impede students’ completion of the Specialization in Aging within their anticipated graduation timeframe.
+- The Office of Geriatrics and Interprofessional Aging Studies and the Coordinating Committee have made a commitment that the semester conversion will not impede students’ completion of the Specialization in Aging within their anticipated graduation time frame.